w3c/wai-tutorials/source/menus/flyout.html.erb.md

 In addition, scripting is used to slightly delay the immediate closing of sub-menu items when the mouse leaves the area.
 This makes it easier to use the menu when navigation by mouse is not very precise.

-In the following example, a on-second delay is add using a timer:
+In the following example, a delay of one second is added using a timer:

 {::nomarkdown}
 <%= sample_start('show-overflow') %>